 - strong links with NHS stakeholders

-Once back on the professional register, many varied opportunities are available to work as a qualified nurse or health visitor in the NHS or other healthcare arena.
+Once you are back on the professional register, you will find that there are many varied opportunities available to work as a qualified nurse or health visitor in the NHS or other healthcare arena.

 How to apply